acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 }
 ```

 Here I consider different things.
-One of them that I force the jump to be active a minTime if the player presses and releasees the jump butotn in two consecutive frames.
+One of them that I force the jump to be active a minTime if the player presses and releases the jump action in two consecutive frames.
 This is to avoid almost not jumping.
-After that minTime, if the player releases the jump button, the character starts falling, giving the player good control of falling over the desired platforms.
+The other is that, after the minTime, if the player releases the jump action, the character starts falling as soon as possible, giving the player good control of falling over the desired platforms.

+*Side note: I am using the plugin [Vertx.Debugging](https://github.com/vertxxyz/Vertx.Debugging) which implements both Physics2d and Physics API with Draw methods to visualize collisions, etc.*

 ### Jump Buffering